Latest telecoms and pay TV complaints figures

 26 March 2014

 Ofcom today published the volumes of complaints made to Ofcom against the major providers of telecoms and pay TV services between October and December 2013.

 Overall, the total volume of telecoms and pay TV complaints decreased in Q4 2013.
-Complaints were lower quarter on quarter across landline telephone, broadband, pay monthly mobile and pay TV services.
-Complaints in the mobile pay-as-you-go sector were consistent with levels in Q3 2013.
+Complaints were lower quarter on quarter across landline telephone, broadband and pay TV services.

 This is Ofcom's twelfth quarterly report, which aims to provide useful information for consumers and incentivise operators to improve their performance.

 For the first time, complaints made against TalkTalk’s pay TV service in Q4 2013 are reported, as the threshold for including them has been met.